Comunitea/pos/pos_gift_ticket/README.rst

 Usage
 =====

-Just press the *Gift Ticket* button that appears beside the normal print ticket button
+Just press the *Gift Ticket* button that appears under the normal print ticket button